-From museums to parks, there's something to be found for all kinds of history fans...even the most frugal of folks!
+From museums to parks, there's something to be found in Nashville for all kinds of history fans—even the most frugal of folks!

-The Tennessee State Museum is one of the largest state museums in the nation.
-TSM is located in Downtown Nashville at 5th and Deaderick Street; look for the TPAC marquee.
+The Tennessee State Museum (TSM) is one of the largest state museums in the nation.
+TSM is located in Downtown Nashville at 5th Street and Deaderick Street; look for the Tennessee Performing Arts Center marquee.
 Local favorites at the museum include the Egyptian mummy, Civil War Exhibit, and the Frontier Display.
 Admission is free for all permanent exhibits.

 Designed by architect William Strickland, the Tennessee Capitol building overlooks Bicentennial Mall.
 Construction began on the Capitol Building in 1844 and was completed in 1859.
 Strickland died during the construction in 1854 and is actually buried within its walls.
 The State Capitol building sits atop a high hill in downtown Nashville and offers a spectacular view of many areas around the downtown area.

 The Nashville Arcade Mall was built in the late spring of 1903.
-Modeled after an arcade in Italy, it is one of few of its kind remaining in the country.
-It has an awe inspiring glass roof that goes from one end to the other.
-In the last decade, the Arcade has revitalized undergone a wonderful revitalization and is now filled with art galleries and other business that include the old peanut shop and even a few specialty stores.
+Modeled after an arcade in Italy, it is one of a few of its kind remaining in the country.
+It has an awe-inspiring glass roof that goes from one end to the other.
+In the last decade, the Arcade has undergone a wonderful revitalization.
+It is now filled with art galleries and other businesses that include the old peanut shop and even a few specialty stores.

-This is where you can find everything that you ever need or want to know about Nashville.
-Special highlights include the Civil Rights Room that has a symbolic lunch counter and a timeline of national, state, and local civil rights events.
+This is where you can find everything that you ever needed or wanted to know about Nashville.
+A special highlight included in the Civil Rights Room is a symbolic lunch counter.
+You will also find a timeline of national, state, and local civil rights events.

 Fort Negley was the largest fortification built by the occupying Union Army in Nashville, and the largest inland stone fort constructed during the Civil War.
 Though the fort was used as a Union Army centerpiece when declaring its superiority over Confederate forces, it was never actually directly attacked during the Battle of Nashville.